-The rotary module, which they call the YRR 2.0, is DIY kit that took me around an hour to assemble, and while it is lower quality than xTool’s version, it’s a lot cheaper.
+Ortur’s YRR roller rotary 2.0 is lower quality than xTool’s rotary chuck, but it’s a $200 cheaper, so it’s your choice whether you prefer quality or saving money.
 I haven’t used it to engrave any rounded leather products, but I’ve engraved on wood, card, and other standard sellable products.

 OMTech K40 Laser – Affordable 40W CO2 Laser for Leather Cutting

 - Price: Check latest price at Amazon here

 - Working area: 200x300mm